Buoy painting today, up to the very last moment before the tree was lit.

-Thank you to David Brooks, the Art Haven crew, and all the buoy painters for their phenomenal creation of Gloucester’s 2016 lobster pot tree.
+Thank you to David Brooks, the Art Haven crew, the lobstermen who donated their traps, and all the buoy painters for their phenomenal creation of Gloucester’s 2016 lobster pot tree.
 The most magical to date (if that is possible) and as always, the “World’s Best Lobster Pot Tree!”
 Thank you for this beautiful gift, and for all that you do for our community throughout the year.

 I had a great time at O’Maley this week, presenting to 6th graders for “Gloucester Day”.
 For the past couple of years, I’ve spoken with classes about the HarborWalk because they study it at some point during the academic year.
 6th graders are great and all (they were fantastic), but these O’Maley teachers make it seem effortless.
 Me?
 I bought cookies from Cafe Sicilia and Virgilios to hand out!
 This year I ran into Tom Balf for Maritime Gloucester on the way in, heard the teachers delight in seeing their former student, David Brooks for the Hive, back as a mentor, coach and leader.
 I caught some of Rick Doucette’s presentation because I heard the exclamations over YMCA summer camp and the 24 sleepless hours in a rocking chair fundraiser.
 Allison Cousins was heading into a class with Little Charlie Goes To Gloucester, a children’s picture book about poet Charles Olson by filmmaker Henri Ferrini and illustrated by Stefan Mallette.
 (It was also mentioned as it’s one of the links on the Olson marker for the HarborWalk and you can see it with other Cape Ann Reads published books.)
 This year, Gloucester day fell on National Teacher Appreciation Day.
 Every day could be National Teacher Appreciation Day.
 Here’s the report from 6th grade social studies teacher, Jessica Haskell and her O’Maley colleagues: